Shooter-06/eCommerce-Team-Project/README.md

 - [Project goals and deliverables](#Project-goals-and-deliverables)
 - [Deliverables: part1](#deliverables)
 # PROJECT DESCRIPTION:
-- Our server's IP address is:138.197.138.231

-This project was created based on the discussion of me and my teammates about what GNU/Linux scenario that we want to develop which consists of hosting a website created in the VPS .
-Using some samples and examples we got form different open sources.
-We intend to create more like a web server with RTMP capability built into it that is dedicated to delivering live or on demand video content to the users with computer, smart tv or mobile device.
+This project was created based of the discussion of me and my teammates to develop a website that will allow commercial transactions conducted electronically on the internet.
+The primary goal of our eCommerce site will be to sell goods and service online.
+This project deals with developing an e-commerce website for Online Sales of different items like clothes, shoes, phones and other electronics.
+It provides the user with a catalog of different items available for purchase in our store.

 ## Timeline:

-The timeline for our project is intended to be completed in less than 3 weeks.
-So, we will have three different deliverable parts and each one will involve in improving the previous deliverables.
+The timeline for our project is intended to be completed at the end of the semester.
+So, we will have different deliverable parts depending on our deadlines and each one will involve in improving the previous deliverable.

 ## Project goals and deliverables:
 ### Deliverables: